molily/testing-angular/end-to-end-testing.md

 - `ng run angular-workshop:cypress-run`
 - `ng run angular-workshop:cypress-open`

+<aside class="margin-note">Development server</aside>

-Whatever method of starting Cypress you use, you need to start Angular’s development server with `ng serve` in a separate shell first.
-Cypress tries to connect to the `baseUrl` (`http://localhost:4200`) and will let you know if the server is not reachable.
+The commands `npx cypress run`, `npx cypress open` and `ng run $project-name$:cypress-open` require you to start Angular’s development server with `ng serve` in a separate shell first.
+Cypress connects to the `baseUrl` (`http://localhost:4200`) and will let you know if the server is not reachable.

+The command `ng run $project-name$:cypress-run` starts the development server, runs the tests and stops the server once the tests have completed.

 <aside class="margin-note">Launch window</aside>

-The `cypress open` command will open the test runner.
+The `npx cypress open` command will open the test runner.
 First, you need to choose the type of testing, which is “E2E testing” in our case.

 <a href="/assets/img/cypress-choose-testing-type.png">
   <img src="/assets/img/cypress-choose-testing-type.png" alt="Cypress welcome screen.
 It allows to to choose end-to-end (E2E) testing or Component testing." class="image-max-full" loading="lazy" style="aspect-ratio: auto 1682 / 1164">